stakater-docker/elasticsearch-restore-backup/README.md

 ## Description

-There are multiple ways to backup and restore elasticsearch data, list is given below:
+There are multiple ways to backup and restore elasticsearch data, the list is given below:

 1- Elasticsearch Snapshot and Restore API.
 [Details](https://z0z0.me/how-to-create-snapshot-and-restore-snapshot-with-elasticsearch/)